nnarendravijay/fetch_process_submit/README.md

 ## Additional Information
 - Ensure that all environment variables are set correctly before running the application.
+- Uses RetryInterceptor to implement basic retries.
+We can implement backoff and/or circuit breakers based on need.
 - Modify `build.gradle` for any specific configurations or additional tasks as required.